 The health agency also advised consumers to visit the websites of acupuncture organizations that require their members to bear certain qualifications and work according to certain codes of practice.

-Need for more studies
+Need for more studies on acupuncture for children

 Most acupuncture practitioners in the U.S. agree that while acupuncture works as well in children and adults, more studies are needed to look into the particular effects on children.